johanfforsberg/oldpaint/README.md

     $ make build
     $ make run

-It will take a few seconds to start up the first time, since it uses cython to compile some parts to machine code.
+It will take a few seconds to start up the first time, since it uses cython to compile some parts to machine code at import, and caches it for future runs.
 After that a window should appear and you can start drawing.

 If any step fails, you're probably missing some required stuff.
 On Ubuntu, something like the following should help.